thebeginning-life/thebeginning-life.github.io/content/Mark/principles.md

 Repent / repentance: These words aren’t used at all in modern spoken English and especially not among our unchurched youth.

-Sin: In colloquial English, this word simply means “a bad thing” or “a bad person”.
+Sin: In colloquial English, this word simply means "a bad thing" or "a bad person".
 But in common use today when the word is used at all it is frequently used in an ironic or sarcastic way.
-The effect is to change “sin” from an undesirable to a desirable thing—and sometimes even makes fun of the whole concept of sin to begin with.
+The effect is to change "sin" from an undesirable to a desirable thing—and sometimes even makes fun of the whole concept of sin to begin with.

 Theologically this is beyond inaccurate.
-Further, we would rarely-to-never refer to someone as a “sinner” in spoken English in the Bible sense of the word outside a church (or even inside most churches).
-As a result, this author believes the word “sin” has completely lost its meaning in spoken English.
+Further, we would rarely-to-never refer to someone as a "sinner" in spoken English in the Bible sense of the word outside a church (or even inside most churches).
+As a result, this author believes the word "sin" has completely lost its meaning in spoken English.

 Other concerns happen because different parts of languages change differently over time so some English words' meaning may still be largely faithful but need elaboration or careful adjustment.